WICG/turtledove/FLEDGE_k_anonymity_server.md

 Each of these use cases is aggregating counts of users towards $k$ across many browsers.
-They require taking local browser state, i.e. data generated within browser platform APIs, counting aggregates among the set of all browsers and users, and reporting back to all browsers the results of this counting.
+They require taking local browser state, i.e. data generated within browser platform APIs, counting aggregates among the set of browsers and users contributing to the counts, and reporting back to all interested browsers the results of this counting.
 This counting requires a central server to take individual input from browsers and serve back aggregate counts.

 This counting towards k-anonymity is a feature of the browser itself.
 Unlike most browser features it needs to work on data generated across all